Austin Light Rail

 About the Project

-The Austin Light Rail Phase 1 Progressive Design-Build Project will transform how people move around Austin with all-electric trains running reliably every 5-10 minutes most of the day and connecting people to major job centers, education hubs and iconic destinations.
+The Austin Light Rail Phase 1 Progressive Design-Build Project will transform how people move around Austin with all-electric trains running reliably every 5 to 10 minutes most of the day and connecting people to major job centers, education hubs and iconic destinations.
 Designed to expand as the city grows, the project includes 15 stations along a nearly 10-mile alignment, miles of new pedestrian and cycling paths, and a new bridge across Lady Bird Lake.
 Construction is scheduled to begin in 2027.

 A Collaborative Partnership